o8t/technical-evaluation-react/README_.md

-Download and unzip the client side folder: ClownViewer and the nodejs server folder ClownPortal To run the nodejs server, run the command npm “start” inside the folder ClownPortal To run the client page, run the command npm “start” inside the folder “ClownViewer” or double click the “LoginPage.html”file.
+Download and unzip the client side folder: ClownViewer and the nodejs server folder ClownPortal To run the nodejs server, run the command npm “start” inside the folder ClownPortal To run the client page, double click the “LoginPage.html”file.

 3.Design Details